Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-A Brief History of the Hoax
+A Brief Sketch of the Hoax

 The Ern Malley affair is one the most important and most fascinating literary hoaxes of the 20th century.
 It grew out of a hatred of and the desire to debunk the avant-garde style of modernism.